Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Arrhythmias occur when there is a disruption in the normal pace of the heartbeat.

 Most heart defects either cause an abnormal blood flow through the heart, or obstruct blood flow in the heart or vessels (obstructions are called stenoses and can occur in heart valves, arteries, or veins).
+A hole between 2 chambers of the heart is an example of a very common type of congenital heart defect.

-Rarely, defects include those in which:
+More rare defects include those in which:

 The right or left side of the heart is incompletely formed (hypoplastic)